codebar/tutorials/sql/lesson1/tutorial.md

 This should respond with 10.
 This shows we have the database set up correctly.
 Hooray!

-> The SQL environment does not execute any command until it meets a ";".
+> The SQL environment does not execute any command until it meets a `;`.
 If there is no response to your query, look to see if the semi-colon is there.

 ##Tables and Fields

-In our database, the SQL command below has been executed to create the customers table.
+In our database, the SQL command below has already been executed to create the customers table.

 ```
 CREATE TABLE customers (